raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_6.md

 ---/collapse ---

-## Closing resources
+### Stopping gracefully

 At the end of the experiment it's a good idea to close all resources you have open.
 This might mean closing any files you have open:

 ```python
 file = open(file)
 file.close()
 ```

-and clearing the `sense_hat` LED matrix:
+or clearing the `sense_hat` LED matrix:
 ```python
 from sense_hat import SenseHat